Croatia Travel Guide: Resources For Croatia Travel

 Drago mi je (dra-goh mee yeh)

-Croatia is a country situated in southeastern Europe east of Italy.
-Being one of the most picturesque countries in Europe, driving in Croatia is highly recommended: especially roads hugging the dramatic Adriatic coast.
+Croatia is a country situated in southeastern Europe, across the Adriatic Sea from Italy.
+Being one of the most picturesque countries in Europe, driving in Croatia is highly recommended.
+Especially the roads hugging the dramatic Adriatic coast are breathtaking.

 There are numerous cheap car rental companies as well as several luxury car rental options for your to choose from.
-While renting a car in Croatia is easy, it is important to note that the traffic laws in Croatia may slightly differ with those of your home country.
+Although renting a car in Croatia is easy, it is important to note that the traffic laws in Croatia may slightly differ from those of your home country.

-We created a whole guide about, what car rental companies service Croatia, which lane is used when driving, the cost of using toll roads, what motorway signs to look out for and the ever problematic question regarding the border crossing card in order to enter Bosnia-Herzegovina as well as other informative tips.
+We created a whole guide about which car rental companies operate in Croatia, which lane is used when driving, the cost of using toll roads, what motorway signs to look out for and the ever problematic question regarding the border crossing card in order to enter Bosnia-Herzegovina as well as other informative tips.

 If you plan to drive, please check out these Croatian traffic information sites